CLOSE

 iperf3.exe -c iperf.he.net

 This will assume a lot of default parameters, including using a TCP (instead of UDP) connection and using the default port (5201) instead of any port that could be specified.
 In our example, we are showing an average 11.5 Mbit per second upload speed average.
 I know that my ISP is a 100Mbit/10Mbit connection, so that matches up.
-If I were to have significantly less than a 10Mbit upload shown here, I would know I to take a look at my network for troubleshooting internet connection speed from that machine.
+If I were to have significantly less than a 10Mbit upload shown here, I would know I would need to take a look at my network for troubleshooting internet connection speed from that machine.
 I would then perform the same test from another server, and if it was persisting in being slower than expected, I would troubleshoot the network on a broader level.
 If only the Exchange server was being slow, I would look specifically at the Exchange server for troubleshooting.
 Perhaps duplex is set to 100Mb instead of auto-negotiating to 1Gb.
 Perhaps the server is using the incorrect route and using the wrong ISP to go out.
 If nothing here shows as an issue, I would suggest starting to look at the other possibly throttling that may be happening on either side of the connection.

 Troubleshooting Slow Wireless issues with iperf3